xtallet/AIE7/11_Certification_Challenge/README.md

 ---

-*This project was created as part of the AIE7 Certification Challenge by XTALLET.*
+*This project was created as part of the AIE7 Certification Challenge by Xavi Tallet.*